esdrasdl/Mobile/README.md

 <hr>

-This repository contains realeases and documentation of Combate a Fraude's Android SDKs.
+This repository contains releases and documentation of Combate a Fraude's Android SDKs.

 For more information about a specific topic, please check [our wiki](https://github.com/combateafraude/android-sdk/wiki) or [create an issue](https://github.com/combateafraude/android-sdk/issues).